docksal/docksal/README.md

 ### Windows

 [Install Babun](http://babun.github.io).
-Do this as a regular user (do not used admin command prompt).
+Do this as a regular user (do not use admin command prompt).

 **On Windows you will need a Linux-type shell.
 All further Drude interactions are supposed to be done in Babun shell.
 Drude is not tested with other shells on Windows.**